Daniel P. O’Connor, Ph.D.

 O’Connor assumes the new role as interim dean of CLASS, recently held by Antonio D. Tillis, who served as the dean of the college since 2017.
 On June 22, Dr. Tillis was named interim president of the University of Houston-Downtown.

 CLASS is the heart of the University, dedicated to spurring intellectual curiosity, creativity, and transformative education.
 Encompassing humanities, social sciences, and health sciences, CLASS is truly a mosaic of disciplines that broaden perspectives, inspire potential, and advance possibilities yet unimagined.
 CLASS is the heart of the University, dedicated to spurring intellectual curiosity, creativity, and transformative education.
 Encompassing humanities, social sciences, and health sciences, CLASS is truly a mosaic of disciplines that broaden perspectives, inspire potential, and advance possibilities yet unimagined.

-Welcome to the College of Liberal Arts and Social Sciences (CLASS) at the University of Houston, home to 14 schools and departments, the College of Liberal Arts and Social Sciences (CLASS) is the largest and most diverse of the 14 academic colleges at the University of Houston.
+Welcome to the College of Liberal Arts and Social Sciences (CLASS) at the University of Houston, home to 13 academic departments, the College of Liberal Arts and Social Sciences (CLASS) is the largest and most diverse of the 16 academic colleges at the University of Houston.